sarabjeetsingh1712/AddressBook/README.md

 **Introduction**

 A branch manager would like to maintain address books along with contacts and phone numbers.
 So they can track the contacts of customers.
-So there is a need for an application to maintain the above-said need.
+So there is a need for an application to support the above-said requirement.

 The branch manager should be able to perform the following: